Hoover Candy Hotpoint & Indesit washing machines exploding

 Official Hotpoint & Indesit Safety Notices

 The faster spinning washing machines appear to be the problem, particularly 1400 or 1600 rpm I've commented many times before on Washerhelp that in my opinion many modern washing machines spin too fast for their quality of build.
 Plastic outer tubs (or drums) also play a part in allowing this sort of thing to happen, which couldn't happen when we had metal outer tubs.
 Spinning at such high speeds puts a lot of stress and strain on a washing machine and involves powerful forces.
 Do manufacturers increase the quality of motors, drums, suspension etc. when they make them spin much faster?
-As far as I'm aware, they don't.
+As far as I'm aware, no they don't.

 If you are concerned, you need to check your model number using the above links.
 If your model number isn’t officially affected but you don’t trust that it’s guaranteed to be safe the best thing you can do is –